Welcome Home, Caboose #507!

 According to the 1913 ICC Roster list for Southern Pacific Cabooses, Caboose #507 was one of nine cabooses made by the Standard Steel Car, Co. for the Oregon & California Railroad (O&C) in 1909.
 Although technically purchased by the O&C and originally lettered to show it, the Southern Pacific Railroad had a controlling interest in O&C and this caboose was built following a standard SP C-30 class design.
 With the formal purchase of the O&C by the SP in 1927, our caboose was officially transferred.
 Maintenance cards for the car found in the SP archives show that most of the work done on the car happened in the Brooklyn rail yards in Portland and in Salem, suggesting that the regular route of this car was up and down the Willamette Valley on the tracks that run parallel to the museum site.

-Once the transportation and restoration of Caboose #507 is complete, visitors will be able to:
+Once the restoration of Caboose #507 is complete, visitors will be able to:

 - Gain a better understanding of the purpose of the caboose and its role in local transportation history